jzhangfob/dbt-fundamentals/README.md

 ## 🔧 Development Environment Setup

-  -Created a BigQuery account and project.
+  - Created a BigQuery account and project.
-  -Generated a service account key to connect BigQuery to dbt.
+  - Generated a service account key to connect BigQuery to dbt.
-  -Configured dbt to work with my local development environment and GitHub for version control.
+  - Configured dbt to work with my local development environment and GitHub for version control.

 ## 📖 What I Learned
 1️⃣ Source Models